SandyGCabanes/Market-Size-Revenue-and-Share-Estimates-of-Electric-Vehicles-in-WA/README.md

 ## Key Challenge
 The [source dataset](https://catalog.data.gov/dataset/electric-vehicle-population-data) lacked price data for 99% of the rows: a major challenge.
 To solve this, I conducted manual and batch research to enrich the dataset with accurate MSRP values by make and model.
+The dataset also lacked important electric range data needed for answering a key business question below.
-This step resulted in more realistic revenue estimation and competitive analysis.
+These two research steps resulted in more realistic competitive pricing and range analysis.

 ## Key Business Questions Addressed: